Cwm Llwch horseshoe walk

 Keep rising up and pass through a large quarry.
 Tile stones for roofs were cut from this quarry back in the 18th century.
 Once you reach the top, turn right and follow the obvious path along the ridge known as Cefn Cwm Llwch, all the way up to the summit of Pen y Fan.
 As you tackle the last very steep section on your left you can look down on the river of Nant Sere and across to the peak of Cribyn.

-This is the third highest peak in the Brecon Beacons.
+This is the fourth highest peak in the central Brecon Beacons.
 The path from the saddle between Pen y Fan and Cribyn has been stone pitched to reduce the effect of the hundreds of thousand of walkers that use the route each year.

 Once you have taken a rest on the summit of Pen y Fan, follow the path down to the right and up to the summit of Corn Du, which stands at 2864ft (873m).
 From here find the steep path off the the north west end.
 Go down this and keep to the right, close to the edge of Cwm Llwch.
 Follow this path downhill to the obelisk of Tommy Jones.